symfony/symfony-docs/components/browser_kit/introduction.rst

 For a simple implementation of a browser based on an HTTP layer, have a look at Goutte_.

-For an implementation based on HttpKernelInterface, have a look at the Client provided by the :doc:`/components/http_kernel/introduction`.
+For an implementation based on ``HttpKernelInterface``, have a look at the Client provided by the :doc:`/components/http_kernel/introduction`.

-Making Request
+Making Requests
 ~~~~~~~~~~~~~~

-To make a request you use the client's request method.
+To make a request you use the client's request_ method.
-The first two arguments are for the HTTP method and the request url.
+The first two arguments are for the HTTP method and the request URL.
 The request method will return a crawler object.

 .. code-block:: php